 I have never seen an Aero Ektar lens (of any of the many versions) without at least a slight yellow or brown tinge to the rear element(s).

-Like other lenses constructed with radioactive glass elements, this discoloration can have an impact on your results, especially if you are shooting color film.
+Like other lenses constructed with radioactive glass elements, this discolouration can have an impact on your results, especially if you are shooting color film.
+Think of the effect like a warming filter similar to what you might use on tungsten-balanced film.
 I’ve heard a few photographers remark that the effect can be partially controlled through the use of “cooling filters” but the idea of purchasing yet another filter and forgetting to take it with me wasn’t particularly appealing.

 - Natural and focused LED light